primesearch/LLR/gwnum/readme.txt

 Welcome to the gwnum library.

 -> how to use
-	Before calling one of the gwsetup routines, you must call the two cpuid functions:
+	Before calling gwinit and one of the gwsetup routines, the global variables defined in cpuid.h must be initialized.
+You can do this yourself or let gwinit do it for you (it will call the guessCpuType and guessCpuSpeed routines).
-		#include "cpuid.h"
-		guessCpuType ();
-		guessCpuSpeed ();
-	Alternatively, you can set the global variables defined in cpuid.h

 	Next, study gwnum.h for a list of functions.
-Also, study prp.c for an example of how to use the gwnum library.
+Also, study commonb.c or ecm.c for examples of how to use the gwnum library.

 -> how to compile / how to port